-Make sure all tractor operators observe the "NO RIDERS" rule.
-Discuss the importance of this rule with managers and employees.
+Make sure everyone observes the "NO RIDERS" rule.
+Discuss the importance of this rule with family members.
 It's also helpful to post "NO RIDERS" decals on all tractors to remind others about the policy.
-"NO RIDERS" decals may be purchased from the Farm Safety 4 Just Kids organization (1-800-423-5437).
+"NO RIDERS" decals may be purchased from the Farm Safety 4 Just Kids organization

+(1-800-423-5437).
 Many implement dealerships also carry these decals.